-Students who earn a semester GPA < or = to 1.33 (D+) and/or are not passing 5/7 classes and/or are failing 2 or more classes at the end of any semester will be placed on academic probation.
+Students who earn a semester GPA < or = to 1.33 (D+) and/or are not passing 2 or more classes at the end of any semester will be placed on academic probation.
 A plan of action will be formulated to address the inadequacies in academic performance.

-A student who does not meet probationary conditions, has two or more failures for two consecutive semesters and/or are not passing 5/7 in any combination of classes, or who does not remain on track for graduation, may not be eligible for enrollment the following semester.
+A student who does not meet probationary conditions, has two or more failures for two consecutive semesters in any combination of classes, or who does not remain on track for graduation, may not be eligible for enrollment the following semester.
 If students are to register for summer school classes and complete/pass the classes successfully, re-enrollment at Bishop Dwenger for the next semester will be considered.